 Neutral paint colours are not as boring as they were back in the 70’s and 80’s when the typical neutral was a beige or pale pink.
 Today’s paint manufacturing companies have come along way to creating colour palettes in grays, browns, blues, greens and others that are referred to as neutrals.

 Neutral Paint Colours

 A popular choice over the past few years for painting in a neutral is referred to as greige which is basically a mix of browns and grays undertones.
-These greiges blend perfectly with any home decor and are popular paint colours to use if you are selling your home.
+These greiges blend perfectly with any home decor and are very popular paint colours to use when selling a home.
 They are the neutrals that are soothing, calming and pleasing to new home buyers looking for the perfect place to move into without having to spend extra money to update the look.

 Improve The Marketing and Resale Value of Your Home With Neutral Paint Colours